 Missouri follows what we call a “pure comparative fault” rule when it comes to determining liability in trucking accidents.
 In short, it means Missouri courts can find every driver involved in an accident partially liable for the crash.
 Once the court determines liability, it will dock the total amount of damages you can recover based on your percentage of responsibility for causing the accident.
 To help clarify how pure comparative fault works, look at the example below.

 Suppose you suffer a severe injury in a Missouri truck accident.
 After hiring an experienced personal injury attorney and arguing your case, the court determines that your injuries deserve reparations of $200,000.
 However, during the crash, you were using a hands-free device to talk to friend.
-Based on this information, the court determines that you are 20% at fault for the accident due to distracted driving.
-As a result, your $200,000 total is reduced by 20%, which means your total award is $160,000.
+Based on this information, the court determines that you have shared responsibility in the accident and are 20% at fault due to distracted driving.
+As a result, your $200,000 accident compensation total is reduced by 20%, which means your total award is $160,000.

 It’s important to note that Missouri’s comparative fault rule applies to all parties, even if one party is at fault for most of the accident.
 Therefore, if someone is at fault for 90% of an accident, he or she is technically still entitled to 10% of his or her damages.